whyameye/Imaginary-Teleprompter/README.md

 # All hacked up: Not for generic use

-This is a hacked up version of the Teleprompter used for an art installation.
+This is a hacked up version of the Teleprompter intended for use as part of an art installation.

 ## Startup
 1. Before booting up laptop, make sure USB microphone is unplugged